-- a.
-The College will make information available to each employee identifying the health, major medical, and dental insurance coverage.
-(Web address: www.benadmsys.com) - b.
+- Employee contributes a maximum \$50.00 per month toward health insurance premium until screening completed - a.
+The College will make information available to each employee identifying the health, major medical, and dental insurance coverage, including the plan alternatives available from which an employee may choose their coverage option (Web address: www.benadmsys.com). - b.
 The College agrees to conduct periodic employee orientation and education programs related to group insurance costs, benefits, and utilization.
 An insurance committee, with faculty representation, will annually evaluate the program.
 The faculty representative(s) will report to the faculty association.